whyboris/homepage/content/reading.md

 - The Happiness Hypothesis
 - Culture of Honor
 - The Brighter Side of Human Nature
-- The Person and the Situation
+- The Geography of Thought
 - Redirect

-## Math:
+## Math

 - Flatland
 - How to Lie with Statistics